e-money/em-ledger/docs/emd.md

 ## Transaction Broadcasting

-When broadcasting transactions, `emcli` accepts a `--broadcast-mode` flag.
+When broadcasting transactions, `emd` accepts a `--broadcast-mode` flag.
 This flag can have a value of `sync`, `async`, or `block` (default), where `sync` makes the client return a CheckTx response, `async` makes the client return immediately, and `block` makes the client wait for the tx to be committed (or timing out).